 Arrival and Departure: Arrival after 4pm.
 Departure by 9.30am.

-Maximum Occupancy: The property sleeps a maximum of four (adults and children), plus one child in a cot under 24 months (please bring your own travel cot).
+Maximum Occupancy: The property sleeps a maximum of four (adults and children).
 Please note the number of persons occupying the accommodation must not exceed the number stated here.